Keats/tera/docs/content/docs/templates.md

 ```

 #### iterable
-Returns true if the given variable can be iterated over in Tera (ie is an array/tuple).
+Returns true if the given variable can be iterated over in Tera (ie is an array/tuple or an object).

 #### object
 Returns true if the given variable is an object (ie can be iterated over key, value).